-This procedure will setup the Model 2241-3 for the counts per minute (C/m) mode of operation.
-Refer to Section 8 (Page 8-2 and following) for more information on setting up parameter variables.
+This procedure will set up the Model 2241-3 for the Counts/minute (C/m) mode of operation.
+Refer to Section 8, (Page 8-2 and following) for more information on setup parameter variables.

 A Ludlum Model 500 Pulser or equivalent is required.
 If the pulser does not have a high-voltage display, use a high-impedance voltmeter with at least 1000 megohms input resistance to measure the detector high voltage.